CU-BDA-2022/LabResources/GitHubPATs.md

 For `git` actions that modify your assignment repo on GitHub (e.g., `git push`), GitHub will require you to authorize the action with your GitHub credentials. `git` will ask for a username and password.
 In 2021, GitHub began requiring users to authorize such actions using **personal access tokens** (PATs) rather than their account passwords.
 If you find the credentials you enter don't work, you probably need to generate a PAT.
 This document explains what PATs are, and describes how to generate one for interacting with a repo in the BDA org.

+## TL;DR — Brief PAT how-to

-**TL;DR:** A PAT is a GitHub-generated random-looking string that works as a password.
+A PAT is a GitHub-generated random-looking string that works as a password.

 * Follow the instructions here: [Creating a personal access token - GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
   * The token name isn't important; it's to help you maintain your tokens on GitHub.
 Just pick something convenient, e.g., "BDA org access".